henryjxie/Distilling-Empathy-from-Large-Language-Models/README.md

 * m2_7_remove_test.py - This Python program removes the test dialogues from the train datasets.
 * m2_8_sft_dpo_dataset_generation.py - This Python program converts the CSV datasets to LLaMA-Factory dataset format.

-`model-testing`: This folder contains Python programs to generate responses for the fine-tuned models.
+`model-testing`: This folder contains Python programs to generate responses for the based and fine-tuned models.

 `win-rate-evaluation`: This folder contains Python programs to evaluate the responses of the fine-tuned models along the win rate metric, judged by either GPT-4o or Gemini.